I just really noticed the date.

 It's a pretty nasty cut.

-I’d say at least four stitches bad.
+I'd say it's at least four stitches bad.

 Luckily, he has had a tetanus shot.